soumendrak/hashnode/ckx9u842d04tvmis1bhh2bx6v.md

-## Tech Mahindra interview experience
+## Tech Mahindra interview questions

 This is a part of my [job interviews series](https://blog.soumendrak.com/series/job-interview).